daviddelamo/norish/docs/instagram-cookies.md

 ## Maintaining Cookies

 - **Cookies expire**: Instagram session cookies typically last a few weeks to months
-- **Re-export when needed**: If you start seeing authentication errors again, export fresh cookies
+- **Re-export when needed**: If you start seeing authentication errors again, export fresh cookies and update the env var
 - **Stay logged in**: Keep your Instagram session active in the browser you used to export

 ## Troubleshooting